t0mmusic/ft_printf/README.md

 width specifier - dictates the total length of the output string<br />
 precision specifier - limits the total length of the output string<br />

+# Details

+A document detailing some of the choices made [can be found here](https://docs.google.com/document/d/1d9tURqtoB20OnSp-jafY_21bqlDb-ZWNDP2nnaQb504/edit?usp=sharing).

 # Status

 Complete!
 Passes with 125%